 - A statistical report going back five or ten years.
 Several firms prepare this type of information in easy-to-digest formats, mostly for a subscription fee.
 Some of the major research firms include Morningstar, Value Line, Standard & Poor's, and Moody’s.

 The Three Financial Statements Necessary for Stock Investing

 Before buying an ownership stake in a company by investing in its stock, it is vital that you examine the following three financial statements closely:

-All three financial statements work together and reinforce one another - you cannot study them in isolation or you'll find yourself making decisions based on partial data; a mistake that can be costly, especially when you decide to invest in stock rather than a more senior security higher up in the capital structure, such as a bond.
+All three financial statements work together and reinforce one another.
+You can not study them in isolation or you'll find yourself making decisions based on partial data, resulting in a costly mistake.